+A management development tool.

+- Putting together your business plan will help you develop as a manager as it get you practice the art of thinking and finding solutions. - Helping you think through all the nuissaces of your business, whether its about competitive conditions, promotional opportunities, or situations that are or may be beneficial or harmful to your business will help you become more equipped for the trials and tribulations of running a business.

+A road map.

-- A management development tool.
-Putting together your business plan will help you develop as a manager as it get you practice the art of thinking and finding solutions.
-Helping you think through all the nuissaces of your business, whether its about competitive conditions, promotional opportunities, or situations that are or may be beneficial or harmful to your business will help you become more equipped for the trials and tribulations of running a business. - A road map.
-Your business plan, once it is completed, will give you and your employees the roadmap to follow in guiding your business through good and bad times.
-The preparation of a written business plan is not the end-result of the planning process.
-The realization of that plan is the ultimate goal.
-However, the writing of the plan is an important intermediate stage.
-For an established business it demonstrates that careful consideration has been given to the business's development, and for a start-up it she will give you entrepreneur has done his or her homework.
+- Give you and your employees the roadmap to follow in guiding your business through good and bad times. - The preparation of a written business plan is not the end-result of the planning process.
+The realization of that plan is the ultimate goal. - For an established business it demonstrates that careful consideration has been given to the business's development, and for a start-up it shows that the entrepreneur has done his or her homework.